TanStack/router/docs/framework/react/guide/search-params.md

 TanStack Router provides a way to manipulate search params before the href is generated via **search middlewares**.
 Search middlewares are functions that transform the search parameters when generating new links for a route or its descendants.
+They are also executed upon navigation after search validation to allow manipulation of the query string.

 The following example shows how to make sure that for **every** link that is being built, the `rootValue` search param is added _if_ it is part of the current search params.
 If a link specifies `rootValue` inside `search`, then that value is used for building the link.